Aaron98990/ways-of-the-game/advantage.md

 > The referee:
-> - allows play to continue when an offense occurs and the non-offending team will benefit from the advantage, and penalises the offense if the anticipated advantage does not ensue at that time or within a few seconds
+> - allows play to continue when an offence occurs, or a restart is incorrectly taken and the ball is in play, and the opposing team will benefit from the advantage, and penalises the offence/orders a retake if the anticipated advantage does not ensue at that time or within a few seconds
 > - Law 5.3 Power and duties

 > The ball is out of play when: